chriskmanx/qmole-packages/README.md

 ### REPO

-The hosted repository - what Cydia connects to for installation to iPhone & iPad via dedicated Cydia source.
+The hosted repository - what Cydia connects to for installation to iPhone & iPad via dedicated Cydia source

 ### DEBS

-Debian package sources used to build the REPO.
+Debian package sources used to build the REPO

 ### scripts

-Various helper and build scripts to assist with building the REPO.
+Various helper and build scripts to assist with building the REPO

 ### Avian tar archive